vinceallenvince/Bit-Shadow-Machine/README.md

 </html>
 ```

 The Bit-Shadow Machine system will execute an item's step() method each iteration of the animation loop.
-In the example above, we've added some additional properties and use them in the step() method to simulate a gravitationl force on the box.
+In the example above, we've added some additional properties and use them in the step() method to simulate a gravitational force on the box.
 View it at [public/Bit.BoxAnim.html](http://vinceallenvince.github.io/Bit-Shadow-Machine/Bit.BoxAnim.html).

 ## Multiple items